The following information does not replace a physician’s diagnosis and advice under any circumstances whatsoever.

 After all surgical procedures, patients should wear medical compression stockings such as BORT AktiVen®.
 The treating physician always decides regarding the type and duration of compression therapy.

 Sources: Excerpts from Informationshandbuch Venenerkrankungen und ihre Therapie, hrsg. v. eurocom e.
-V. - European Manufacturers Federation for Compression Therapy and Orthopaedic Devices; printed with friendly approval from eurocom
+V. - European Manufacturers Federation for Compression Therapy and Orthopaedic Devices; Published by courtesy of eurocom